jdh4/running_gromacs/02_installation/README.md

 gmx mdrun -pin on -ntmpi $SLURM_NTASKS -ntomp $SLURM_CPUS_PER_TASK -s bench.tpr
 ```

-Note that `rh/devtoolset/8` cannot be used to compile Gromacs.
+Note that `rh/devtoolset/8` cannot be used to compile Gromacs on Traverse.
+The IBM xlc/C compilers are not supported by Gromacs 2019.

-3. use srun in favor of mpirun -np 16

-Questions:

-1. Thread MPI vs MPI for a single node
-x. be sure to set `-ntmpi $SLURM_NTASKS -ntomp $SLURM_CPUS_PER_TASK`

 ## Della